Service by appointment offered Monday, Wednesday and Friday; Walk-in service offered Tuesday, Thursday and Saturday

-Beginning Tuesday, October 5, 2021, Virginia Department of Motor Vehicles (DMV) customers may choose to schedule an appointment for service or opt for walk-in service on alternating days at all 75 customer service centers (CSCs).
-Appointment-only service will be offered on Mondays, Wednesdays and Fridays; and walk-in service will be offered only on Tuesdays, Thursdays and Saturdays.
+Beginning October 5, 2021, Virginia Department of Motor Vehicles (DMV) customers may choose to schedule an appointment for service or opt for walk-in service on alternating days at all 75 customer service centers (CSCs).
+Appointments for service will be offered only on Mondays, Wednesdays and Fridays; and walk-in service will be offered only on Tuesdays, Thursdays and Saturdays.
 Hours vary by office location.

 Customers who have scheduled an appointment and instead decide to walk in for service should cancel that appointment to make it available for other customers.
 Walk-in service will be provided on a first-come, first-served basis based on the type of transaction; customers should anticipate wait times.
-For the health and safety of customers and employees, lobby chairs will be spaced to allow for physical distance and all customers are strongly encouraged to wear face coverings.
+For the health and safety of customers and employees, lobby chairs will be spaced and all customers are strongly encouraged to wear face coverings.

 Preparation is key to a successful in-person visit to a CSC, whether it is scheduled or not.
 Resources for preparation can be found at dmvNOW.com.